 Consumers can stop themselves being scammed by never disclosing any personal details or financial details to these callers.
-In particular, people should be aware about:
+In particular, people should be aware of:

 Callers advising that the person’s computer is infected with a virus and requesting credit card details to fix the problem.